dusmel/engineering-playbook/5. Developing/Twelve Factor App/readme.md

 #12 Factor Application

-Today, a lot of applications are services deployed in the cloud, on infrastructure of cloud providers such as Amazon AWS, Google Compute Engine, DigitalOcean, Rackspace, OVH, ...
+Today, a lot of applications are services deployed in the cloud, on infrastructure of cloud providers such as Amazon AWS, Google Compute Engine, DigitalOcean, Rackspace, etc.

-Heroku is PaaS (Platform as a Service) that relies on Amazon AWS and which makes the deployment of applications as easy as git push heroku master (ran from the root of your application).

-With the huge number of applications deployed on Heroku, engineers of the company acquired a great knowledge of what should be done to get cloud native application.

 12 factor methodology is the result of their observations.
 As the name states, it presents 12 principles that will help application to be cloud ready, horizontally scalable, and portable.

-In this writeup, we will follow each one of the 12 factor and see how we build microservices that are 12 factor compliant.
+In this write-up, we will follow each one of the 12 factor and see how we build microservices that are 12 factor compliant.
 I will be using `application` to mean `authorization microservice` throughout this writeup.
 However, we are applying the principles across all our microservices and frontend apps.

 ## 1 - Codebase